 In 'One day, 52 senseless deaths', Simon describes his most challenging day on the Mediterranean.

 "The last 13 years of my life have been dedicated towards turning me into a finely tuned and rational life-saving machine.
 I am not supposed to form emotional attachments to my patients or hold them passively and powerless while they die.
 I’m supposed to secure their airways, stabilise their blood pressures and attach them to life-support machines.
 But this is the reality in which I find myself: my favourite patient lies dying in my arms."

 In our fourth episode we meet British doctor Emily Wise who, in 2013, travelled to Uzbekistan - a country with particularly high drug-resistant tuberculosis rates.

 In 'The Darkest Hour', Emily describes in heartbreaking detail the final minutes of a TB patient's life.

 13 May 2016

-In our third episode we meet Sandra Smiley, a Canadian MSF communications officer who spent 2015 in Kinshasa, the capital of Democratic Republic of Congo (DRC).
+In our third episode, we meet Sandra Smiley, a Canadian MSF communications officer who spent 2015 in Kinshasa, the capital of Democratic Republic of Congo (DRC).

 Sandra spent her time in Congo by travelling across the country and relaying to the world news of under-reported health crises, meeting patients like Clémentine.
 In our chat, we discover Sandra has made an inspiring career move.
-You can read more from Sandra about her time in DRC on her blog.

 Episode Two: Saving lives amid chaos